Children of this age...

-- May be toddling around - feet wide apart and arms high! (although a few children don’t walk until they are a couple of months older)
+- May be toddling around – usually with feet wide apart and arms held high!
+(However, a few children don’t walk until they are a couple of months older.)

 - Can make their needs known through gestures and words.

-- Will probably need help to stand up from sitting - or something to pull up on
+- Will probably need help to stand up from sitting – like a hand from Mum or Dad or something to pull up on

 - Can generally hold two things in one hand

-- Might be able to put one thing, eg a block, on top of another
+- Might be able to put one thing, like a block, on top of another

-- Might be showing artistic promise, ie making marks with a crayon!
+- Might be showing artistic promise – otherwise known as scribbling with a crayon!

 - Will probably be sleeping a total of 12-15 hours in 24

-Allow time to stop and stare.
-Talk, sing, dance and play with your child - and benefit from looking at this marvellous world through your son or daughter’s eyes.
+Life is busy, but try to allow time to stop and explore.
+Talk, sing, dance and play with your child - and enjoy looking at this marvellous world through your son's or daughter’s eyes.

-Your child is probably eating lots of family foods, but there is still a place for ready-made baby foods.
-When family foods aren’t suitable, when you are out and about, or when you have little time, a HiPP Organic meal is the answer.
-There are Stage 3 and Stage 4 varieties up to 15 months and beyond.
-They are made with the highest quality organic ingredients, carefully prepared in recipes designed with good nutrition for toddlers’ growing bodies and minds.
-Take a look at the recipes available.
+Your child is probably eating lots of family foods, but ready-made baby foods can still be a life-saver when family foods aren’t suitable, when you're out and about, or when you're pressed for time.
+Our Stage 3 and Stage 4 recipes suit toddlers up to 15 months and beyond.
+They are made with the highest quality organic ingredients, carefully prepared in recipes designed to give optimum taste and nutrition for toddlers’ growing bodies and minds.

-Don’t forget that adult ready-meals are not suitable for little bodies as they may be too high in salt and, unless they are organic, may also contain unsuitable ingredients.
+Don’t forget that adult ready-meals are not suitable for little bodies; they're often too high in salt and may also contain unsuitable ingredients for toddlers.